amolrv/amolrv.github.io/_posts/2022-08-02-code-that-stays-together.md

 tags: [Architecture, 👍rules]
 ---

-In traditional clean/layered/onion architecture code is organized in layers and so as the abstractions such as controllers, services, repositories.
+In traditional clean/layered/onion architecture, code is organized in layers, and so are the abstractions such as controllers, services, and repositories.

 ![Clean Architecture](/assets/blog/clean-architecture.jpeg)

-What I have seen most of people do is tried to organize code per layer by structuring code around those layer.
+What I have seen most people do is try to organize code per layer by structuring code around those layers.
-For example
+For example:

 ```yaml
 - src